M-Kerr/LangCompareV2/README.rst

 ---
     * **What compiler settings does LangCompare use for code it compiles?**

-      C++ currently compiles with compiler optimizations using the -O3 flag, and support for multithreading using the -pthread flag.
+      C++ currently compiles with compiler optimizations using the -O3 flag and supports multithreading using the -pthread flag.

-      In the future we'd like to provide the user the ability to define their own compiler options.
+      In the future, we'd like to provide the user the ability to define their own compiler options.

     * **My code includes additional header files or python modules, but